 - 10 ounce package chopped spinach, thawed and squeezed dry

-- 14 ounce can artichoke hearts, drained, and chopped (See Note 4)
+- 14 ounce can artichoke hearts, drained, and chopped (See Tip 5)

 - 1 cup (4 ounces) freshly grated Parmesan cheese, divided

-Transfer to oiled bowl; cover with plastic wrap, and place in warm location until doubled in size, about 30 minutes.
-(See Note 5)
+- Transfer to oiled bowl; cover with plastic wrap, and place in warm location until doubled in size, about 30 minutes.
+(See Tip 6)

-Transfer risen dough to floured surface, and cut into 12 equal pieces.
-(See Note 6) Roll each piece into a ball.
+- Transfer risen dough to floured surface, and cut into 12 equal pieces.
+(See Tip 7) Roll each piece into a ball.
 Place in a ring around the prepared cast iron skillet.
 Cover pan with plastic wrap, and place in a warm location until dough has doubled in size, around 30 minutes.

 - When I'm making bread, I always weigh the flour and the liquid to ensure proper consistency.
 If you don't have a digital scale, you should actually purchase one.

-- You should always use filtered water when making bread.
+- You should always use filtered water when making any type bread.
 The reason is that the chlorine in tap water can kill the yeast.